giantroach/CoffeeTable/README.md

 And finally call friends for the test etc.. is sometimes disgusting.
 (And you might know, the first shape of idea tends to be rubbish)

-CoffeeTable aims to share your board game prototyping easily along with your frineds, without calling them to your home.
+CoffeeTable aims to share your board game prototype easily with your friends, without calling them to your home.
 You just need a CouchDB server, and a web browser to use this.
-And moreover, your friend only need web browser with no-plugin stuff!
+Moreover, your friend only need web browser with no-plugin stuff!

 CoffeeTable doesn't aim to provide a great service to customers.
 In fact, this doesn't provide any security stuff.